FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Introduction

 \section{Introduction}

-Fault localisation techniques aim to reduce the cost of software debugging by automatically identifying the root cause of the observed test failures~\cite{ wong2016survey}.
-Some of the most widely studied fault localisation techniques are dynamic analyses that depend on test cases.
-For example, Spectrum Based Fault Localisation (SBFL)~\cite{jones2005empirical, naish2011model, wong2014tor} exploits the differences in program spectrum between passing and failing test executions to identify the location of the fault, while Mutation Based Fault Localisation (MBFL)~\cite{Moon:2014ly,Hong:2017qy,Papadakis:2015sf,Papadakis:2012fk} focuses on how passing and failing test cases react differently to program mutations.
+Fault Localisation (FL) techniques aim to reduce the cost of software debugging by automatically identifying the root cause of the observed test failures~\cite{ wong2016survey}.
+While some FL techniques use only static data such as lexical proximity between bug reports and source code~\cite{Saha:2013rm}, the majority of FL techniques are based on dynamic analysis: Spectrum Based Fault Localisation (SBFL) relies on both the test coverage and the test results~\cite{ jones2005empirical, naish2011model,wong2014tor}, whereas Mutation Based Fault Localisation exploits the relationship between mutants and test cases~\cite{ Moon:2014ly,Hong:2017qy,Papadakis:2015sf,Papadakis:2012fk}.
+In both cases, the quality of the test suite used with an FL technique can significantly affect its performance.
+It is widely known that FL techniques thrive only when accompanied by a rich and diverse test suite~\cite{perez2017test}.

-In order to achieve effective and efficient dynamic fault localisation, it is crucial to have a rich and strong test suite with a sufficient diagnostic capability~\cite{perez2017test}.
-The test suite used by fault localisation techniques should be executed in a way that extracts the maximum amount of information about the differences between passing and failing executions.
-The diagnostic capability of a test suite depends not only on its composition~\cite{perez2017test,baudry2006improving} but also on the order of test execution~\cite{yoo2013fault,gonzalez2010prioritizing,hao2016test,Gonzalez-Sanchez:2011yq}.

-A problem arises when no such test suite is available.
-A developer may have to debug a legacy system without a test suite, based on a recent bug report only; it is also possible that a test suite exists but is not strong or diverse enough.
-When given only a small number of failing test cases, most of the existing fault localisation techniques that depend on dynamic features become either much less effective or simply inapplicable.
-For example, the suspiciousness score of MUSE, an MBFL technique, ceases to be meaningful as it depends on how mutants affect passing test executions to narrow down the list of suspicious program elements.
-Similarly, Tarantula~\cite{ jones2005empirical}, an SBFL formula, is not computable by definition without any passing test executions.
-Automated test data generation alone is of little help, as it can only capture the current faulty behaviour with regression test oracles.

-In this paper, we aim to solve the problem of weak or non-existent test cases using the combination of automated test data generation, human oracles, and highly effective test prioritisation metrics.
-We focus on prioritising test cases in a way that achieves maximum localisation accuracy with the minimum number of test cases.
-Minimising the number of test cases required for localisation also allows humans to act as test oracles for automatically generated regression test cases.
-We carefully analysed existing prioritisation techniques for fault localisation and designed new normalised prioritisation metrics, \splitmetric and \covermetric, based on the insights from the analysis as well as an empirical comparison of existing metrics.
-An empirical evaluation shows that the new metrics, \splitmetric and \covermetric, perform better or on par with all existing metrics as stand-alone prioritisation metrics for fault localisation.
-When hybridised, they outperform all existing prioritisation techniques.